FelixOnline/v2/content/articles/2011-7-22-the-death-of-print-media.md

 subtitle: >
   The phone hacking scandal has left print media in an unenviable position, to say the least
 date: "2011-07-22 10:33:12 +0100"

 # Attributes from Felix Online V1
 id: "1452"
 old_path: /comment/1452/the-death-of-print-media
 aliases:
  - /comment/1452/the-death-of-print-media
+imported: true
+comments:
+ - I dont quite understand where this sentence comes from The argument that messages being deleted was some sort of an indicator as to whether or not she was alive is objectively breathtakingly weakThe point is that they thought that she had deleted those voicemail messages and therefore she was still alive Why is this logic breathtakingly weakAlso print media has not survived the Internet  it remains to be seen whether or not if it will continue to exist and for how longIt is of course perfectly understandable that her parents and sister would want to reassure themselves that she was alive and well  But that doesnt make the observations of changes to her messages into objective evidence that she was alive  Although it was not reasonable for anyone to think it was a tabloid journalist doing it at that time several other people might well have done it  there was no evidence that she still had the phone it could have been lost or stolen or been fiddled with by the killerattacker

 # Article Taxonomies
 categories:
  - comment
 tags:
+authors:
+ - felix

+# Homepage control params
 headline: true
 featured: true